 Skeena Cat Skiing is very fortunate to have both of our outstanding chefs, Jason and Anneh.
 Each evening they prepare exceptional gourmet dinners.
-We use premium local ingredients like wild B.C. salmon, halibut and organically raised lamb, chicken, and beef.
+We use premium local ingredients like wild B.C. salmon, halibut, and organically raised lamb, chicken, and beef.
 To complement the cuisine, our fully licensed lounge serves a LARGE selection of award-winning British Columbian wines – we have about 20 choices on our wine list!
 In the morning we serve a selection of hot and cold breakfasts.

-What if I have Special Dietary Requirements?
+What If I Have Special Dietary Requirements?

 Our chefs can accommodate any special dietary requirements or food allergies.
 Please be sure to list any of your special dietary needs when you complete your guest registration form, and we will ensure that we have your requirements addressed.
-Last minute requests may not be met, due to our remote location.
+Last-minute requests may not be met, due to our remote location.

 Skeena Cat Skiing Base Camp has a wireless router to cover the common tent area.
 We recommend that you leave your work at home and enjoy your vacation, but if you do need to stay in touch you will be able to connect to the outside world with your personal device.
 We do not have computers available for guests to use.
 Cell service is not available at our Base Camp.
 Please know that the wireless at the Base Camp is slower than you are likely used to in town.

 No. There is no cell phone coverage at Base Camp.
-We strongly encourage guests to reserve their device time for after dinner to allow for time to connect with your group and guides.
+We strongly encourage guests to reserve their device time after dinner to allow for time to connect with your group and guides.

-What other amenities does Base Camp Offer?
+What Other Amenities Does Base Camp Offer?

 We have an outdoor hot tub for your pleasure after skiing.
 We will be limiting the number of people who can use it at one time.

-Our mini-retail shop contains a variety of high-quality ski wear, including hoodies, fleece pullovers, base layers, toques, stanley’s, hats, and a selection of stylish casual wear for men and women.
+Our mini-retail shop contains a variety of high-quality ski wear, including hoodies, fleece pullovers, base layers, toques, Stanley's, hats, and a selection of stylish casual wear for men and women.

 Our fully licensed lounge serves a variety of beers as well as a full range of spirits.
 We also stock a wide variety of award-winning British Columbian wines.
 Please do not bring beer with you since it is heavy and often breaks on the trip up (usually on someone else’s luggage!).
 We do not recommend guests bring in their own liquor, but if you do you will be charged a corkage fee of $30.00 per bottle of wine and $40.00 per bottle of spirits.
 Please also keep in mind that you can only bring a total 35 lbs of luggage on the helicopter and any booze you bring is included in this weight (and we are fully stocked, so you don’t need to waste the weight!).
 Furthermore, we do not mark up our booze to ridiculous prices — meaning, don’t bring your own booze — drink ours.